saturneric/GpgFrontend/manual/overview.md

 ## Source Code

-The primary code repository for GpgFrontend resides on the BKTUS server.
+The primary code repository for GpgFrontend resides on the GitHub server.
 Every update gets committed here first.
 You can visit the [code repository](https://github.com/saturneric/GpgFrontend) to follow our development progress and stay updated on the latest changes.